blujay0/WatchList/README.md

 # ⌚ WatchList
 Hello and welcome!
 This is a fullstack ecommerce application for manual & automatic watches, implementing React for the frontend and Python & Flask + SQLAlchemy for the backend.
-This README will give an overview of the server-side, and getting the frontend + backend up & running in the terminals.
+This README will give an overview of the server-side, and getting the backend up & running in the terminal(s).
 For an overview of the client-side, please go [here](/client/README.md).

 ## File Structure
 ```